Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/CPD.md

 permalink: cpd
 ---
 <br/>
 Find out what courses and workshops I have attended and books I have read.
-Keeping up to date and learning continuously are key to producing quality texts.
 <br/>

 <li><a href="https://zahra-claire-bahrani-peacock.github.io/cpd-2021">2021</a></li>